greghesp/ha-bambulab/README.md

 |---------|--------------------|--------------------|--------------------|--------------------|--------------------|--------------------|
 | Chamber | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: | :white_check_mark: |

-P1P/P1S/A1/A1 Mini only support the chamber camera when connected by the local LAN connection mode.

 ### Automation device triggers

 This integration implements a handful of device triggers to make some common automation scenarios a little easier.